spring-projects/spring-data-rest/doc/main_wiki.md

 ### Export Repositories

-To expose your Repositories to the exporter, include a Spring XML configuration file in the classpath (e.g. in a client JAR or in `WEB-INF/classes`).
+To expose your Repositories to the exporter, you can include a Spring XML configuration file in the classpath (e.g. in a client JAR or in `WEB-INF/classes`).
 The filename should end with "-export.xml" and reside under the path `META-INF/spring-data-rest/`.
 Your configuration should include a properly instantiated EntityManagerFactoryBean, an appropriate DataSource, and the appropriate repository configuration.
 It's easiest to use the special XML namespace for this purpose.
 An example configuration (named `WEB-INF/spring-data-rest/repositories-export.xml`) would look like something like this:

     <?xml version="1.0" encoding="UTF-8"?>
     <beans xmlns="http://www.springframework.org/schema/beans"